pmelsted/bifrost/README.md

 ### Documentation

-Documentation for the Bifrost library is available in the */doc/doxygen* folder (HTML version, open *html/index.html*).

-The following command regenerates the documentation:
+Documentation for the Bifrost library is available in the */doc/doxygen* folder.
+The following command generates the documentation files:
 ```
 cd <bifrost_directory>
 doxygen Doxyfile
 ```
+Then, open *html/index.html*.
 The documentation contains a description of all the functions and structures of the library.

 ### Usage